Promoting sporting, cultural and educational links across Europe

 Willkommen Bienvenue Welcome

-One of the 22 magnificent town twinning signs which greet you as you cross the borough borders.
+Young delegates & senior decision makers from Richmond, Fontainebleau & Konstanz, plus Lodi in Italy, Tabor in the Czech Republic & Berdychiv in Ukraine in Konstanz in May 2025 for an international twinning conference.One of the 22 magnificent town twinning signs which greet you as you cross the borough borders.
 These were refurbished in 2021.

 The borough of Richmond has been twinned with Fontainebleau in France since 1977 and Konstanz in Germany since 1983.
-The Richmond in Europe Association works closely with Richmond, Fontainebleau & Konstanz Councils to promote sporting, cultural and educational links and exchanges between the 3 towns & surrounding areas.
+The Richmond in Europe Association works closely with Richmond, Fontainebleau & Konstanz Councils to promote sporting, cultural and educational links and exchanges between the 3 European towns & their surrounding areas.

 Konstanz